 Salt River Tubing is located at the Salt River Recreation Area.
 Here's a map and directions to Salt River Tubing.

 Salt River Tubing and Recreation runs shuttle buses from various parking points that are downriver to several launching points.
 There's a charge for using the bus.
 The company also rents inner tubes, and has snacks and supplies available for purchase.
 Tube rentals are available 7 days per week starting at 9 a.m.
 Bring one valid driver license that must be left as a deposit for each 5 tubes rented.
-The price for one tube rental with bus ride is $17 which includes tax (2013).
+The price for one tube rental with bus ride is $17 which includes tax (2014).
 Cash only.
+There is a discount if you bring your own tubes.

 Salt River Tubing does not own the Salt River Recreation Area, so if you buy your own tubes, and have two cars such that you can park one down river, and then drive everyone up to the point at which you want to start (and then drive back to get the car later) you don't have to utilize Salt River Tubing's services.
 Note: Salt River Tubing will not inflate your tube for you if it isn't one of theirs.